Fingerprints of heavy element nucleosynthesis in the late-time lightcurves of kilonovae

-Although evidence exists for the presence of at least some lanthanides in the ejecta of GW170817, the detailed abundance pattern of the nuclei synthesized, and how it compares to those in the Solar System or metal-poor stars, remains less clear.
+Although evidence exists for the presence of some lanthanides in the ejecta of GW170817, the detailed abundance pattern of the nuclei synthesized, and how it compares to those in the Solar System or metal-poor stars, remains less clear.
 This uncertainty arises partly because of incomplete atomic data for the relevant elements and ionization states, as well as the modeling of radiative transfer.
-Even with accurate modeling, most kilonova properties at early times are insensitive to the presence of even heavier nuclei, such as the third-peak ($A \approx 195$) $r$-process elements (e.g., gold, platinum) and transuranic nuclei.
-Lanthanides are only produced in the ejecta when the electron fraction is low $Y_{e} \lesssim 0.25$~\cite{Metzger.Fernandez:2014,Lippuner.Roberts:2015}, while even smaller $Y_{e}$ are needed to synthesize heavier isotopes.
+Even with accurate modeling, most kilonova properties at early times $\sim 1$--10~days, when the lightcurves are at their peaks, are insensitive to the presence of even heavier nuclei, such as the third-peak ($A \approx 195$) $r$-process elements (e.g., gold, platinum) and transuranic nuclei.
+Lanthanides are only produced in ejecta with low electron fraction, $Y_{e} \lesssim 0.25$~\cite{Metzger.Fernandez:2014,Lippuner.Roberts:2015}, while even smaller $Y_{e}$ are needed to synthesize heavier isotopes.
 Whether the ejecta of GW170817 contained such low $Y_{e}$ matter is presently unknown.

-Within days after the merger, the radioactive energy input is well-approximated as a power law $\dot{q} \propto t^{-k}$ where $k \approx 1.3$~\cite{Metzger.Martinez-Pinedo.ea:2010,Korobkin+12} for ejecta with $Y_{e} \lesssim 0.3$.
-At these early times, most of the kilonova luminosity is supplied by energy carried by $\beta$-decay electrons, which thermalize with high efficiency at high densities \cite{Metzger.Martinez-Pinedo.ea:2010,Barnes+16}.
-As the ejecta density drops $\rho \propto t^{-3}$ over days to weeks timescales, the thermalization efficiency decreases and the number of isotopes contributing to the emission become fewer.
-Indeed, at sufficiently late times the heating can become dominated by $\alpha$-decays or spontaneous fission of a handful of nuclei.
-They release a relatively large amount of energy per decay and their decay products thermalize with higher efficiency than $\beta$-decays \cite{Barnes+16}.
-The abundances of these isotopes and thus their heating contribution depends on uncertain nuclear physics.
-Table~I in the Supplemental Material lists all $r$-process isotopes with half-lives of $10-100$ days.